4-Day Classic Inca Trail + Rainbow Mountain Adventure

 Clothing

-Layered clothing is key to staying comfortable through cold mornings, warm afternoons, and chilly nights.
+Layered clothing is the best way to stay comfortable during cold mornings, warm afternoons, and cold nights.

 Base Layer